gchq/coreax/README.md

 continuous approximation to the discrete measure, e.g. using kernel density estimation (KDE), or an estimate the score function $\nabla \log f_X(\mathbf{x})$ of a continuous PDF from a finite set of samples.
-In this example, we use a Stein kernel with an inverse multi-quadric base kernel, computing the score function explicitly.
+In this example, we use a Stein kernel with a squared exponential base kernel, computing the score function explicitly.
 ```python
 from coreax.kernel import SteinKernel, SquaredExponentialKernel